celinakirschner/CAR-Information-Retrieval-Project/README.md

   * ../../Sets-Validation/TF-IDF/200/validate5000_tfidf.csv

 Additional Information:
+* The sampling process contained in file Notebooks-Linda/Model Training must be executed before this part can be run.
 * The path for reading the downsampled data is set to: "../../Sets-Downsampled/Basic/Train_x_downsample.csv" where x is a place holder for 1000,2500 or 5000
 * The path for the upsampled data is set to: "../../Sets-Upsampled/Basic/Train_x_upsample.csv"
 * The path for reading the validation sets is set to "../../Sets-Validation/Basic/Validation_x_cleansed.csv"